Ciervo de los Pantanos

 About Ciervo de los Pantanos

-Ciervo de los Pantanos National Park, established in 2018, is one of Argentina's newest national parks, protecting a critical wetland ecosystem in Buenos Aires Province.
-Located near the towns of Campana and Zárate, it covers approximately 5,000 hectares of the Paraná Delta's lower basin.
-The park was created specifically to protect the marsh deer (Blastocerus dichotomus), one of South America's largest deer species, which has suffered severe population declines due to habitat loss and hunting.
-The park also safeguards the riparian forests, marshes, and grasslands that characterize this transitional zone between the Pampas and the Paraná Delta.
+Ciervo de los Pantanos National Park, established on October 10, 2018 under Law 27,456, is one of Argentina's newest national parks, protecting a critical wetland ecosystem in Buenos Aires Province.
+[1] Located near the towns of Campana and Zárate, the park covers approximately 5,088 hectares of the lower Paraná Delta's floodplain, incorporating lands from the former Otamendi Natural Reserve.
+[2] The park was created specifically to protect the marsh deer (ciervo de los pantanos, Blastocerus dichotomus), South America's largest deer species, which has suffered severe population declines due to habitat loss and hunting.
+The park also safeguards the riparian forests, marshes, and grasslands that characterize this transitional zone between the Pampas and the Paraná Delta, representing three ecoregions: Delta and islands of the Paraná, Pampas grassland, and Espinal.
+[1]

 Wildlife Ecosystems

-The park's namesake species, the marsh deer (ciervo de los pantanos), finds refuge in the extensive wetlands and riparian grasslands.
+The park's namesake species, the marsh deer (ciervo de los pantanos, Blastocerus dichotomus), finds refuge in the extensive wetlands and riparian grasslands.
 These large ungulates are excellent swimmers and are often observed wading through flooded areas.
-Carpinchos (capybaras), the world's largest rodents, are abundant and form large social groups near water bodies.
-River otters (Lontra longicaudis) patrol the waterways, while nutrias (coypu) are ubiquitous in the marshes.
-More than 200 bird species have been recorded, including numerous waterfowl, herons, kingfishers, and the imposing jabiru stork.
-Caimans inhabit the warmer waterways of the park.
+Carpinchos (capybaras) are abundant near water bodies.
+River otters (Lontra longicaudis) patrol the waterways, while coipos (coypu) are ubiquitous in the marshes.
+The park has recorded over 240 bird species, including numerous waterfowl, herons, kingfishers, and the jabiru stork.
+[1] Broad-snouted caimans inhabit the warmer waterways of the park.

 Flora Ecosystems

-The park encompasses three primary vegetation zones: riparian gallery forests, marshes, and open Pampas grasslands.
+The park encompasses three primary vegetation zones corresponding to its three ecoregions: riparian gallery forests, marshes, and open Pampas grasslands.
 Gallery forests along the rivers and streams support willows (Salix humboldtiana), ceibos (Erythrina crista-galli), and timbó (Enterolobium contortisiliquum).
-The abundant floating vegetation includes water hyacinth (Eichhornia crassipes), water lettuce, and various aquatic grasses.
-Totora reeds (Schoenoplectus californicus) form dense stands in the shallower wetlands.
-The Pampas grasslands host native grasses such as paja colorada (Paspalum quadrifarium) along with a variety of wildflowers that bloom seasonally.
+The abundant floating vegetation includes water hyacinth (Eichhornia crassipes) and various aquatic grasses.
+Totora reeds (Schoenoplectus californicus) form dense stands in shallower wetlands.
+The Pampas grasslands host native grasses such as paja colorada (Paspalum quadrifarium).
+Espinal woodland patches with thorny native trees also occur within the reserve.
+[1]

 Geology

-The park sits within the lower Paraná River basin, a region shaped by millennia of fluvial deposition.
-The terrain is predominantly flat, formed by alluvial sediments carried downstream by the Paraná and its tributaries.
+The park sits within the lower Paraná River delta system, a region shaped by millennia of fluvial deposition.
+The terrain is predominantly flat, formed by alluvial sediments carried downstream by the Paraná and its tributaries from the interior of South America.
 The Paraná Delta is a highly dynamic geomorphological feature, with islands constantly forming, eroding, and migrating.
 The soils are predominantly fine-grained silts and clays, prone to seasonal flooding.
-The area lies at the southern tip of the Gran Chaco's geological influence and marks a transition to the Pampas sedimentary plain.
 Occasional ridges of slightly higher elevation, known as albardones, are created by levee deposits along river channels.
+The reserve's position at the margin of the delta means its landforms are shaped by both fluvial and estuarine processes.
+[1]

 Climate And Weather